-The recapitalization involving financial restructuring and improvements being made to the Project, is a typical action of existing low-income housing tax credit properties which is to be expected at certain periods in a low-income housing properties' lifecycle.
-As the Projects tax credit compliance period of 15 years has ended, it is allowable under federal IRS rules for the Project to receive a new tax credit allocation to rehabilitate the property.
+CHW specializes in developing and operating affordable rental apartments throughout California and has completed more than 3,300 units within 35 projects.
+Wooster Ave, LLC. purchased the property in 2017 and is now seeking to sell to an affiliate entity in order to recapitalize the Property.
+Recapitalization involving financial restructuring and improvements being made to a property, is an action on existing low-income housing tax credit properties which is typical and is to be expected at certain periods in properties' lifecycles.
+As the Property's tax credit compliance period of 15 years has ended, it is allowable under federal IRS rules for the Property to receive a new tax credit allocation to rehabilitate the property.
 A concurrent change in ownership will also result, as tax credit equity investors are typically 99% owners of tax credit-financed properties.

-For the purposes of this financial recapitalization, KDF requested that CSCDA apply to the CDLAC for a bond allocation for the Project.
-In addition, KDF also is seeking 4% low income housing tax credits and a potential tax credit equity investor.
+For the purposes of this financial recapitalization, CHW requested that CSCDA apply to the California Debt Limit Allocation Committee ("CDLAC") for an allocation of bond allocation for the Apartments.
+In addition, CHW also is seeking 4% low income housing tax credits and a potential tax credit equity investor.

-A portion of tax-exempt bond proceeds must be spent on physical improvements; therefore, approximately \$14,900,000 in property improvements will be made in conjunction with this transaction.
-The remainder of the Bond proceeds and tax credit equity will be used to finance the arms-length acquisition of the property by a new legal entity, pay for hard and soft transaction costs, pay any relocation costs and initially capitalize reserves.
+A portion of tax-exempt bond proceeds must be spent on physical improvements; therefore, approximately \$9,000,000 in property improvements will be made in conjunction with this transaction.
+According to CHW, the remainder of the Bond proceeds and tax credit equity will be used to finance the arms-length acquisition of the property by the Borrower, pay for hard and soft transaction costs (including any costs for relocation), and initially capitalize reserves.